-Notice moon near 3 stars March 25 | EarthSky.org
+Moon, Castor, Pollux, Procyon March 15 and 16 | EarthSky.org

 Of course, if you’re in the Southern Hemisphere, keep in mind that you’ll be seeing this sky scene upside-down from our northerly perspective.
 Literally, you can hold the chart at the top of this post upside-down.
 You’ll be looking in your northern sky instead of your southern sky.
 Procyon will be above the moon while the Gemini stars, Castor and Pollux, will be below the moon.

-Because the Gemini stars are due north of Procyon, and Procyon lies due south of the Gemini stars, an imaginary line (or arc) drawn from Procyon and passing in between the Gemini stars actually directs you to Polaris the North Star.
+Because the Gemini stars are due north of Procyon, and Procyon lies due south of the Gemini stars, an imaginary line (or arc) drawn from Procyon and passing between the Gemini stars actually directs you to Polaris the North Star.
 It’s a long hop across the sky, however, and this method for finding Polaris isn’t as convenient as using the Big Dipper.
 But if the Big Dipper happens to be clouded out, this method can serve as a possible alternative to finding the North Star.

 In the Southern Hemisphere, this method also works for finding your north and south directions.
 But from that part of the world, Polaris lies due north, yet beneath the northern horizon.

-Bottom line: On March 25, 2018, use the waxing gibbous moon to find the Gemini stars, Castor and Pollux, and Procyon, the Little Dog Star.
+Bottom line: On March 15 and 16, 2019, use the waxing gibbous moon to find the Gemini stars, Castor and Pollux, and Procyon, the Little Dog Star.